fnalacceleratormodeling/synergia2-provisioning/devel3-on-almalinux8-gcc9/README.md

-# Building Synergia2 devel3 branch on the an EL8 (CentOS8, AlmaLinux8) machine with using gcc9 from gcc-toolset-9 and installed packages
+# Building Synergia2 devel3 branch on the an EL8 (CentOS8, AlmaLinux8) machine using gcc9 from gcc-toolset-9 and installed packages

-These scripts will build the devel3 branch of Synergia on an EL8 based system using all packages installed from rpms.
+These scripts will build the devel3 branch of Synergia on an EL8 based system using most packages installed from rpms except for MPI/OpenMP enabled FFTW3.
+Packages come from the `powertools`,  `plus` and `EPEL` repositories.

+With the use of `std::filesystem`, the serialization code will no longer build with gcc version below 9 so we use compile with gcc-toolset-9 packages.

 Adjust the install directory in the file 10_create_directories.sh.
 This file is sourced by the other files.
 The default installation directory